Good Leaders Have a Limp

 What is a limp?

-In three decades of coaching executives, I’ve spent time with a lot of people who, like Jacob, keep coming out on top.
+In three decades of coaching CEO’s, I’ve spent time with a lot of people who, like Jacob, keep coming out on top.
 But constantly winning can position our confidence and certainty on the wrong person.

 However, I have noticed another trait among the most remarkable leaders I have met.
 They carry a limp.